How to Get Cash from Unwanted Robocalls

 Earn cash on robocalls with DoNotPay

-Cancel robocalls and sue robocallers
+Cancel robocalls and send demand letters to robocallers

 What’s better than a little revenge against cheaters and pettifoggers going after the money of innocent people?
 DoNotPay has come up with the Robo Revenge feature not just to help you teach the robocallers a message, but also to help you win the compensation you’re legally entitled to.

 Yes, you can make money from robocalls.
-Since the Telephone Consumer Protection Act and the Telemarketing Sales Rule make those types of automatic calls illegal, you can sue the people behind them.
+Since the Telephone Consumer Protection Act and the Telemarketing Sales Rule make those types of automatic calls illegal, you can send demand letters to the people behind them.
 In most cases, they will want to avoid going to a small claims court at all costs and prefer to settle, sparing you both the trouble.
 If your cell phone is on the National Do Not Call Registry, whoever was responsible for the robocall will owe you at least $1,500.

 You may be asking yourself now, how do you find out who these people are?
 This is where DoNotPay comes into play.